Vacuum permittivity: Rationalization of units

-where Q is a quantity that represents the amount of electricity present at each of the two points, and ke is the Coulomb constant.
+where Q is a quantity that represents the amount of electricity present at each of the two points, and ke depends on the units.
 If one is starting with no constraints, then the value of ke may be chosen arbitrarily.
 For each different choice of ke there is a different "interpretation" of Q: to avoid confusion, each different "interpretation" has to be allocated a distinctive name and symbol.